Hinduism: The Basics

 Hinduism: The Basics introduces readers to the third largest, and arguably the oldest, living religious tradition.
 It opens a vista into the rich and dynamic ethos of the Hindu religious tradition in India and other parts of the world.
 The book explores the variety of philosophical schools, priestly rituals, and popular practices common in the Hindu faith, presenting the layered diversity of its traditions and how they function in everyday life.

-Chapters unpack key concepts and discussions around the faith, including:
+Chapters unpack key concepts from the tradition and discussions about its various aspects, including:

 - The historical development of Hinduism